bigskysoftware/htmx/www/essays/hypermedia-friendly-scripting.md

 approach.

-But, if not, and if there are no good alternatives, then use the JavaScript library as it is designed, and then simply try to limit the conceptual exposer of that library to the rest of the application.
+But, if not, and if there are no good alternatives, then use the JavaScript library as it is designed, and then simply try to limit the conceptual exposure of that library to the rest of the application.